Last updated: June 2026 | By Gal Ben-Shushan, Owner of Portofino Flooring

-2. Print layer — a high-resolution image that realistically mimics wood grain, stone, or tile
+- Print layer — a high-resolution image that realistically reproduces wood grain, stone, or tile with realistic color and texture variation.

-4. Underlayment — a pre-attached backing (usually EVA foam) for sound absorption and comfort
+- Underlayment — a pre-attached backing (typically EVA foam) that provides sound absorption and comfort underfoot.

-Portofino SPC vinyl planks feature a 20mil wear layer, 6mm total thickness, and a pre-attached 1.5mm EVA underlayment — all certified Greenguard Gold and FloorScore for indoor air quality.
+Portofino SPC vinyl planks feature 6mm total thickness, a pre-attached 1.5mm EVA underlayment, and a choice of two wear layer specs: a 20mil standard residential collection and a 27mil flagship collection (more on this below).
+All products are certified Greenguard Gold and FloorScore for indoor air quality.

 How does SPC compare to other flooring types?